siemens/vilocify-sdk-python/docs/CONTRIBUTING.md

 Commit messages on pull requests can deviate from this style, because commits get squashed when merged to `main` and maintainers can override the commit message.
 However, give your pull request a subject and body in this style.
 Commits on the main branch must follow this styleguide!

+Commit messages must have a `Signed-off-by` trailer certifying that the committer has the rights to submit the work under the project's license and agrees to the [Developer Certificate of Origin](https://developercertificate.org)

+### Codestyle
+For filetypes not listed below follow the generic settings in `.editorconfig`.

+#### Python
+We follow the [Ruff Formatter style](https://docs.astral.sh/ruff/formatter/), which is enforced in CI.

+#### Markdown
+We use one line per sentence, and therefore don't enforce a maximum line-length for `.md` files.
+This keeps diffs cleaner and helps to quicker understand the structure of a paragraph when reading the raw `.md` file.